 Of the 8,000,000 additional shares of Common Stock, the Company intends to sell and issue up to 4,000,000 shares in a public offering to partially finance the Proposed Acquisitions.
 At present, the Company's authorized shares of Common Stock available for issuance are insufficient for this purpose.
-In addition, at least shares of Common Stock will be available for other future business purposes, including, without limitation, other future financings, other acquisitions, business combinations, recapitalizations, equity compensation plans, contractual commitments, stock dividends, and stock splits, without the expense or delay attendant in seeking shareholder approval at a special or annual meeting at a time when such shares would be needed (except as may be required by law or by any stock exchange or over-the-counter market on which the Company's securities may then be listed).
+In addition, at least 4,000,000 of these 8,000,000 shares of Common Stock will be available for other future business purposes, including, without limitation, other future financings, other acquisitions, business combinations, recapitalizations, equity compensation plans, contractual commitments, stock dividends, and stock splits, without the expense or delay attendant in seeking shareholder approval at a special or annual meeting at a time when such shares would be needed (except as may be required by law or by any stock exchange or over-the-counter market on which the Company's securities may then be listed).

-If the shareholders approve and adopt the Amendment, approximately shares of Common Stock will be available for issuance under the Company's Articles of Incorporation, as amended.
+If the shareholders approve and adopt the Amendment, approximately 5,713,644 shares of Common Stock will be available for issuance under the Company's Articles of Incorporation, as amended, after giving effect to the sale and issuance of up to 4,000,000 shares discussed above.
 Except in connection with financing the Proposed Acquisitions, the Board of Directors has no immediate plans, intentions, or commitments to issue additional shares of Common Stock for any purpose, including, without limitation, rendering more difficult or discouraging a merger, tender offer, proxy contest or other change in control of the Company (collectively "Change in Control Transactions").
 However, the availability of additional authorized shares of Common Stock could render more difficult, discourage, or delay a Change in Control Transaction, which may adversely affect the ability of the Company's shareholders to obtain a premium for their shares of Common Stock.
 The Board of Directors is not aware of any pending or proposed Change in Control Transactions.